ninjahackman/unpacker/README.md

   2. You need unpack zip file
   3. You don`t need the zip file anymore
   4. You are extracting files from zip archive
-  5. And are deleting deleting zip file
+  5. You are deleting deleting zip file

 ## How to use?
   1. Install the program